Contact Lens Wear and Care

 the solutions can be used for.
 Only use solutions recommended by your eye

-doctor, and check with your eye doctor if you want to switch brands.
+doctor, and check with your eye doctor if you want to switch brands. - When you remove your lenses, they must be

-cleaned, rinsed, and disinfected before they are worn again.
+cleaned, rinsed, and disinfected before they are worn again. - Make sure solution containers are kept

 closed tightly, stored upright, and kept in a clean, dry, cool place when you